Like It Too Much, a short story from Qatar.

 Aliyah: (Front row, giant mobile phone, unpleasant body odor). ‘‘Mr. Lie-ton… big become bigger but why gooder not possible?”

-No matter what my answer or indeed how sloppy my explanation, they lapped it up like cats to a saucer of cream, hanging on my every word.
-Some lessons I literally felt like Robin Williams in Dead Poets Society, only just stopping myself from making them call me “O captain, my captain!’’.
+No matter what my answer, or indeed how sloppy my explanation, they lapped it up like cats to a saucer of cream.
+They were literally hanging on my every word.
+Some lessons I felt a bit like Robin Williams in Dead Poets Society, only just stopping myself from making them call me “O captain, my captain!’’.

 ‘‘Mr. Lie-ton… your lesson so fun, I like it too much!’’ cooed Subha (Third row, white gloves, unusually tall). ‘‘I tell my husband… Mr-Lie-ton’s class… I like it too much!’’

 At the beginning of each session I’d gratefully accept the gifts they left at my desk.
-There was freshly baked Arabic bread sprinkled with thyme, rice-stuffed vine leaves and bulging bags of thick crunchy almonds.
+One day it was freshly baked Arabic bread sprinkled with thyme.
+Another time I received rice stuffed vine leaves and bulging bags of thick crunchy almonds.
 It was certainly nice to feel so valued!

 ‘‘Mr Lie-ton… Qatar food so delisher… I like it too much!’’ exclaimed Aeshi (Back row, persistent cough).

 ‘‘My ladies’’, as I’d come to call them, were all devoted wives and mothers who’d never driven a car, held a job or indeed left The Middle East.
-As such they were openly inquisitive about the mysterious ways of western culture.
+As a result, they were openly inquisitive about the mysterious ways of western culture.

 ‘‘Do you drinks alcohol?’’ asked Mona, emitting a high-pitched giggle. ‘‘How it makes you feel?
 Do you like it too much?’’